wsw70/note/README.md

 ### short term

+- [ ] Autohotkey script
+- [ ] "dump mode" to retrieve all the notes in either one large file, or a zip
 - [ ] consider adding a configuration file instead of environment variables
 - [ ] add colors to teh table of notes, to differentiate quick ones, volatile notes (see below), etc. Maybe allow for " important tags" with a special color, or define a color by tag?
 - [ ] configure the sorting of lists (by title, serial or last modified)
 - [ ] add other typical ways to abort (Escape, Ctrl-C, ...)
 - [ ] check for identical titles (not sure yet if this is a good idea)
 - [ ] better control on unexpected situations via clever exception catching
 - [ ] searching in the content of the notes
 - [ ] short-lived notes (a `#1d` tag would automatically remove the note after one day) -> requires some kind of garbage collector (maybe as a collateral of some functions?)
 - [ ] maybe turn the functions into @staticmethod to visually better organize the code
 - [ ] actually delete old deleted notes (which are for now renamed to .bak)
 - [ ] process command line via `doctopts` or similar